Innovation and exploring new ideas are part of Exelon’s culture.

 Through all this change, the demand for clean, affordable and always available power remains.

-Over the next decade, we believe the current grid and central power generation systems will coexist with distributed generation, renewables, energy efficiency and more.
+We believe the current grid and central power generation systems will continue to coexist with distributed generation, renewables, energy efficiency and other investments as the grid is an essential backbone to realizing the promise of new technologies.
 Smart meters and the smart grid are transforming utilities just as smart phones revolutionized the telecommunications business.
 At Exelon, we’re making targeted investments in core markets as well as exploring promising technologies with the potential to reshape the energy landscape.

 The science is settled.
 Climate change is real.

 Exelon is helping address climate change.
 We aimed to eliminate 17.5 million metric tons of greenhouse gas emissions in a single year by 2020.
 We reached more than 18 million in 2013, seven years ahead of schedule.
+In 2018, we announced a new operational-emissions goal to further reduce emissions 15% by 2022.
 We annually commission an independent, third party-verification of our greenhouse gas emissions, and we publicly report our inventory and performance through our annual sustainability report and to organizations like The Climate Registry and CDP.